"Love is our true destiny. We do not find the meaning of life by ourselves alone—we find it with another."

 Connection

-Connection is the living sense of being in real relationship—with yourself, with other people, with your body, with life itself.
-It’s both a felt experience and a subtle, ongoing choice.
+Connection is the living sense of being in real relationship—with ourselves, with other people, with life itself.
+It's both a felt experience and a choice we make again and again.

 True connection is not "being social" or feeling close.
-It is the capacity to stay yourself while being in real contact with another.
-You remain rooted in your own experience even as you open to another person, responding to their presence without losing your own.
+It is staying ourselves while being in real contact with another.
+We remain rooted in our own experience even as we open to another person.
+We make contact with another without losing contact with ourselves.

 Connection and the Lover